turingschool-examples/little_shop/README.md

 ### ActiveRecord
 * Use built-in ActiveRecord methods to:
   * create queries that calculate, select, filter, and order data from a single table

-### ActiveRecord
-* Use built-in ActiveRecord methods to:
-* create queries that calculate, select, filter, and order data from a single table

 ### Databases
 * Describe Database Relationships, including the following terms:
   * Many to Many
   * Join Table

 ### Testing and Debugging
-* Write feature tests utilizing
-* Sad Path Testing
+* Write feature tests utilizing Sad Path Testing
 * Write model tests with RSpec including validations, and class and instance methods

 ### Web Applications